pamanuel/Compatibility_Predictor/README.md

     } ```

 6. This getCompatibilityScore function is run on each of the applicants and the returns are stored in an array of objects named scoredApplicants.
 7. Finally the scoredApplicants are converted into JSON and is then written to a JSON file, output_data.json.

+## Run this Program
+1. Git clone this repository.
+2. Change directories into this repository's directory by typing in the terminal ```cd Compatibility_Predictor```.
+3. Run this program by typing ```npm start``` into the terminal.